Mohammed-Ashour/tlego/readme.md

 - Thread-safe operations
 - Extensible coordinate system transformations
 - Satellite Position on GoogleMaps and OpenStreetMaps
+- Create an html visualization of the Satellite orbit using the tle

 ## Dependencies
 - Go 1.22 or later